Louise Aronson, MD, MFA

 Dr. Green is the Associate Director of The Disparities Solutions Center at Massachusetts General Hospital and an Associate Professor in Medicine at Harvard Medical School.
 Dr. Green’s Professorship project is entitled “Through the Veil of Language: Addressing the Hidden Curriculum to Promote Quality, Safety and Humanism in the Care of Patients with Limited English Proficiency (LEP)”.

 In this project, he will conduct a first of a kind study exploring the hidden curriculum as it relates to LEP patients across various clinical settings and in an interprofessional context with medical and nursing students.
-As we have discussed at recent Board meetings, the “hidden curriculum” is the unofficial learning – of both good and bad behaviors and attitudes - that occurs as students are socialized into organized medicine.
+The “hidden curriculum” is the unofficial learning – of both good and bad behaviors and attitudes - that occurs as students are socialized into organized medicine.

 Jennifer Kesselheim, MD, EdM